Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 ### Set default values for optional properties

 In Kotlin, an object can only be deserialized when all its properties are present in the input.
-If a property is missing, deserialization fails.
+If a property is missing, the deserialization fails.

-To resolve this issue, you can add a default value to the property, which automatically makes it optional for
+To resolve this issue, you can add a default value to properties, which automatically makes them optional for
 serialization:

 ```kotlin